 Four days after burying my pre-compost, I discovered a few thin sprouts popping up from where the bokashi had been buried.
 I pulled aside the mulch and poked around with a shovel for a moment.
 I was surprised to find that no matter how far I dug down, I couldn’t find any of that material that I’d put in there four days earlier.
 There were sprouts, yes, and I’m guessing that they were from the cantaloupe seeds that I’d put in my bokashi bin.
 But other than those, there wasn’t a whole lot left.

 I removed the mulch over the area and actually dug it up a bit more.
 After some digging around, this is all I could find that remained.
 You can see one remnant of something greenish.
 I’m guessing it was a bit of onion skin that hadn’t deteriorated as rapidly as the rest.
 There were a few sprouts and a very light dusting of whitish mold in one area where the pre-compost had been spread a little thicker than the rest.
 Otherwise, the rest of the bokashi had completely disappeared within four days.
 It left behind darker, nutrient-enriched soil.

 My bokashi had fermented for about a month without being touched before I buried it.
 It’s entirely possible that the longer fermentation period made the pre-compost break down in the soil faster than normal, but I do have to admit that I was startled by just how fast it vanished away.

-The bokashi burial process can take anywhere from the quick four day period that I experienced to a more common average of a couple weeks.
+The bokashi burial process can take anywhere from the quick four-day period that I experienced to a more common average of a couple of weeks.
 If you have bones in your bokashi pre-compost, those may also be around for longer.
-But as a general rule, most fruit or vegetable waste, bread or pasta or rice scraps, and even most meat and dairy products should break down within a couple weeks’ time.
+But as a general rule, most fruit or vegetable waste, bread or pasta or rice scraps, and even most meat and dairy products should break down within a couple of weeks’ time.